Coming from Abroad to Study in the UK

 Coming to the UK as a Student

 Before coming to the UK as a student, overseas citizens will have to be accepted onto a course provided by an institution on the register of education and training providers.
-The institution must be: To obtain a student visa a foreign national will have to be enrolled on: Students will also have to show that they can support themselves financially whilst they are in the UK and that they intend to leave the UK at the end of their course.
+The institution must be:- A publicly funded university;

 Students may bring their spouse or partner and any children under the age of 18 to the UK provided that they show that they can afford to support them whilst they are here.